NoriKaneshige/Problem_Solving_Patterns/README.md

 *Write a function called same, which accepts two arrays.The function should return true if ever yvalue in the array has it's corresponding value squared in the second array.The frequency of values must be the same.*
 :::

-> Classic markup: :wink: :crush: :cry: :tear: :laughing: :yum:
+> Write a function called same, which accepts two arrays.The function should return true if ever yvalue in the array has it's corresponding value squared in the second array.The frequency of values must be the same.: :wink: :crush: :cry: :tear: :laughing: :yum:
 >
 > Shortcuts (emoticons): :-) :-( 8-) ;)